-Access to Mastering Physics is not free; it is provided via the Inclusive Access program.
+Access to Mastering Physicsis provided via the Inclusive Access program.
 Every student enrolled in PHY 130 will be charged for a (24-month) subscription to Mastering Physics for Physics 5/e, by Walker.
 This charge will appear on your Bursar's Office account.
 More information about the Inclusive Access program is contained in an email sent to your WCUPA email account from the WCU campus store.
+Questions about Inclusive Access should be directed to inclusiveaccess@wcupa.edu.

 If you already have an active subscription for Mastering Physics for Physics 5/e, by Walker, then you may opt out of Inclusive Access and will not be charged by the Bursar's Office.
 One way to opt out is to use the link provided in the email sent to your WCUPA email account from the WCU campus store.
-There may also be an opt out link on D2L (path: Content>Inclusive Access).
+There may also be an opt out link on when you login to Mastering Physics via D2L.